Mt Huashan Hiking Trail

 At the top of South Peak, the 'Black Dragon Pool' at the summit and the 'Greeting Pines' on the southwestern cliff are two attractive resorts.

 Mt.
-Huashan is famous for its egregious cliffs.
+Huashan is famous for its magnificent cliffs.
 Nowhere are the cliffs more difficult to climb than the South Peak.
 There are rugged cliffs on all four sides of South Peak.

 A tortuous 15 kilometer stepped path leads to the Black Dragon Ridge (Bilong ji) where other trails lead to the major peaks.